Season 3 Episode 6: 7 Myths About the Safe & Together Model

-In this episode, David & Ruth go 'myth busting!"
 Like any effort to promote change, there can be misconceptions about what the Safe & Together Model does or is about.
 The Safe & Together Model is not immune to these mischaracterizations.
-In their conversations, David & Ruth tackle the following 7 mistaken perceptions of the Safe & Together Model and discuss how each myth plays into our current siloed thinking around survivors and perpetrators;
+In this episode, David and Ruth tackle the following misperceptions of the Safe & Together Model and discuss how each myth plays into our current siloed thinking around survivors and perpetrators:

 Myth #1: The Safe & Together Model is a perpetrator engagement model.